Foxconn's Gou throws hat in ring for Taiwan presidency, with blessing of sea goddess

 “He has no baggage and that will be a fascinating scenario.”

-Gou’s news comes as Tsai is grappling with a series of unpopular domestic reform initiatives, from a pension scheme to labour law, which have come under intense voter scrutiny.
+Gou’s news comes as Tsai is grappling with a series of unpopular domestic reform initiatives, from a pension scheme to labor law, which have come under intense voter scrutiny.

 Foxconn said on Tuesday Gou would remain chairman, though he planned to withdraw from daily operations.